hbaird7877/polygon/README.md

 # Introduction

-This is an example library that will be used to create triangle.so library file.
-The goal was to create a polygon interface (base class) which gets inheritted by subclass - (Triangle).
+This is an example library that will be used to create triangle.so and square.so library files.
+The goal was to create a polygon interface (base class) which gets inherited by subclasses - (Triangle) and (Square).
 The goal was to calculate the area of different polygons.
-After creating the triangle.so file, it will be used in conjunction with the actual repo. that would use the library file using dlopen API
+After creating the triangle.so and the square.so files, they will be used in conjunction with the actual repo. that would use the library files using dlopen API

 ## Components